The 5 Best Free Alternatives to Microsoft Outlook

 - Professional and customizable email templates.

 To learn more, check out the full comparison of Free vs. Pro.
-And in addition to email, EssentialPIM has Calendar, Tasks, Notes, Contacts, and Password management features.
+In addition to email, EssentialPIM has Calendar, Tasks, Notes, Contacts, and Password management features.

 For $2 per month or $20 per year, you can get an EssentialPIM Cloud plan that stores and synchronizes all of the non-email features above.
 It’s securely encrypted, acts as a backup, and allows you to access your data from anywhere with just a web browser.

 One final note: EssentialPIM comes in a portable version, which you can load onto a USB flash drive or external hard drive and use on any computer.
-Great for students and those who travel often.
+This makes it great for students and those who travel often.

 Thunderbird is completely free and open source.
 It suffers a bit in the interface and aesthetics department but excels in terms of features and functionality.
 If you want an information management solution without any restrictions or cost, this is the one for you.

-Thunderbird has a number of features that make it a suitable choice as a Microsoft Outlook replacement:
+Thunderbird has a number of features that make it a suitable choice as an alternative to Outlook:

 - Tabbed emails for managing multiple conversations.